tsrhall87/Resume/README.md

 #### IT Project Manager | RSI | June 2021 - Current
 Project manager for an IT multivendor services and solutions company in the North West.

-> *	Delivered over 30 projects of various sizes across a variety of disciplines managing scope, requirements, complexities and all scheduling to deliver the most projects on both budget and schedule.
+> *	Delivered over 30 projects of various sizes across a variety of disciplines managing scope, requirements, complexities and  scheduling to deliver the most projects on both budget and schedule.
+This was reflected in an 11% increase in profit margin on my projects since joining, 10% more than any other PM.
 > *	Provided consultant Project Management support to a large financial company's IT department relocating their backup data center, managing their risks, communication and scheduling to provide clarity from complexity.
 This was the first time that RSI has provided Project Management as a service from their PMO.
 > *	Responsible for proactively managing risks to projects and delivering issue responses to maintain project schedule and budget, introducing new methods and standards for providing this support.
 > *	Developed business analysis support from the PMO, with data reports providing leadership with insight into project profitability and results of the accuracy in project scoping across the various disciplines our services are provided in.